cal-itp/benefits/docs/reference/environment-variables.md

 - `true`: the `DATABASES` Django setting is configured to use Postgres (see [`Django database (Postgres)`](#django-database-postgresql))
 - `false` (default): the `DATABASES` Django setting is configured to use SQLite (see [`Django database (SQLite)`](#django-database-sqlite))

-## Django database (SQLite)

-### `DJANGO_DB_FILE`

-!!! info "Local configuration"

-    This setting only affects the app running on localhost

-The name of the Django database file to use locally (during both normal app startup and for resetting the database).

-By default, `django.db`.

-### `DJANGO_DB_RESET`

-!!! info "Local configuration"

-    This setting only affects the app running on localhost

-Boolean:

-- `true`: deletes the existing database file and runs fresh Django migrations.
-- `false` (default): Django uses the existing database file.
-  (Note: Fixtures will still be loaded, updating any values on those objects if they have changed.)

 ## Django database (PostgreSQL)

 ### `DJANGO_DB_NAME`